-The effective operation of wireless and wireline networks relies on the proper solution of the packet scheduling problem.
-In wireless networks, the main challenge stems from the need for a decentralized solution to a centralized problem.
-Even when centralized processing is possible, as is the case in inputqueued switches, designing low complexity algorithms that will enable efficient operation is a major challenge.
+stems from the need for a decentralized solution to a centralized problem.
+Even when centralized processing is possible, as is the case in input-queued switches, designing low-complexity algorithms that will enable efficient operation is a major challenge.

-A centralized joint routing and scheduling policy that achieves the maximum attainable throughput region was presented by Tassiulas and Ephremides [27].
+A centralized joint routing and scheduling policy that achieves the maximum attainable throughput region was presented by Tassiulas and Ephremides [26].
 That policy applies to a multihop network with a stochastic packet arrival process and is guaranteed to stabilize the network whenever the arrival rates are within the stability region (i.e., it provides 100% throughput).
-The results of [27] have been extended to various settings of wireless networks and input-queued switches (e.g., [1], [9], [22]).
-However, algorithms based on [27] require the repeated solution of a global optimization problem, taking into account the queue backlog of every link.
-For example, even under simple primary interference constraints1, a maximum weight matching problem has to be solved in every slot, requiring an $O(n^3)$ algorithm.
+The results of [26] have been extended to various settings of wireless networks and input-queued switches (e.g., [1] and [21]).
+However, algorithms based on [26] require the repeated solution of a global optimization problem, taking into account the queue backlog of every link.
+For example, even under simple primary interference constraints,1 a maximum weight matching problem has to be solved in every slot, requiring an $O(n^3)$ algorithm.

 Hence, there has been an increasing interest in simple (potentially distributed) algorithms.
-One such algorithm is the Greedy Maximal Scheduling (GMS) algorithm (also termed Maximal Weight Scheduling or Longest Queue First - LQF).
-This algorithm selects the set of served links greedily according to the queue lengths [12], [20].
-Namely, at each step, the algorithm selects the heaviest link (i.e., with longest queue size), and removes it and the links with which it interferes from the list of candidate links.
+One such algorithm is the Greedy Maximal Scheduling (GMS) algorithm (also termed Maximal Weight Scheduling or Longest Queue First, LQF).
+This algorithm selects the set of served links greedily according to the queue lengths [12], [19].
+Namely, at each step, the algorithm selects the heaviest link (i.e., with longest queue size) and removes it and the links with which it interferes from the list of candidate links.
 The algorithm terminates when there are no more candidate links.
-Such an algorithm can be implemented in a distributed manner [12], [17], [18].
+Such an algorithm can be implemented in a distributed manner [12], [17].

-It was shown that the GMS algorithm is guaranteed to achieve 50% throughput in switches [7] and in general graphs under primary interference constraints [20].
-It also was proved in [4], [25], [29] that under secondary interference constraints2 the throughput obtained by GMS may be significantly lower than the throughput under a centralized scheduler.
+It was shown that the GMS algorithm is guaranteed to achieve 50% throughput in switches [8] and in general graphs under primary interference constraints [19].
+It also was proven in [5] and [24] that under secondary interference constraints,2 the throughput obtained by GMS may be significantly lower than the throughput under a centralized scheduler.

-Although in arbitrary topologies the worst case performance of GMS can be very low, there are some topologies in which 100% throughput is achieved.
-Particularly, Dimakis and Walrand [8] presented sufficient conditions for GMS to provide 100% throughput.
+Although the worst-case performance of GMS can be very low in arbitrary topologies, there are some topologies in which 100% throughput is achieved.
+Particularly, Dimakis and Walrand [9] presented sufficient conditions for GMS to provide 100% throughput.
 These conditions are referred to as Local Pooling (LoP) and are related to the structure of the network.
-Based on these conditions, it was shown that GMS achieves maximum throughput in tree network graphs under k-hop interference (for any k) [16], [30], in $2 \times n$ switches [3], and in a number of interference graph classes [30].
+Based on these conditions, it was shown that GMS achieves maximum throughput in tree network graphs under k-hop interference (for any k) [16], [28], in $2 \times n$ switches [4], and in a number of interference graph classes [28].